gabeklein/expressive-mvc/README.md

 }
 ```

-> Notice how we saved not only two methods, but didn't need to store interval as a property either.
+> We saved not only two methods, but a property to store interval.
 Pretty clean!

 <br />

 <h2 id="concept-external">Watching external values</h2>

-Sometimes, you may want to detect changes from outside, usually via props.
-Observing any value will require you integrate it as part of state, however there is are helpers for this.
+Sometimes, you might want to detect change coming from outside, usually via props.
+Observing any value will require you integrate it, however there is a helper for this.

 <h3 id="method-using"><code>Model.using(source, keys?)</code></h3>

 > If you remember [`uses`](#concept-passing-props), this is roughly equivalent.

 This method helps "watch" props by assigning argument properties on *every render*.
 Because the observer already reacts to *new* values, this makes for a simple way to watch props.
-We can combine this with getters and event-listeners, to do all sorts of things when inputs change.
+Combine this, with getters and event-listeners, to do stuff when inputs change.

 <br />